prateekkhanal/How-To-Create-A-README/README.md

 # Headers
-The main header is creaded by using "#" at the beginning.
+The main header is created by using "#" at the beginning.